 - Firewood - Since the area we are camping is heavily used, firewood can be hard to come by.
 Please bring as much as you can manage.

 - Tent - Try to coordinate with other guys to share tents.
 Don't be weird about it.

 - Sleeping Bag/Sleeping Pad/Pillow

-- Tarp - The forecast looks pretty wet, but it changes by the hour in the high country.
+- Tarp - Check out the other forecast here, but weather changes by the hour in the high country.
 Be prepared for anything.

 - Camp Chair - There are plenty of rocks and logs around if you don't have one.

 - Toilet Paper - There are no toilet facilities in the area, so double ply and wet wipes are highly recommended.
 If you've never relieved yourself in the woods before, please talk to someone who has, as there are some rules you should know about.

 - Water - There is no water available at the campsite, so bring as much as you'll need for drinking and cooking.

 - Warm Clothes - We'll be camping above 11,200 ft., so plan on lows in the 30s.

 THINGS TO DO